axiom-crypto/halo2-lib/README.md

 # halo2-lib

+> ⚠️ **This branch contains un-audited contributions from the community.** Community contributions in this branch have been reviewed by maintainers of this repository, but they have not undergone official audit.
+To use the latest audited version make sure to use the correct commit.
+The tagged versions that have undergone official audit and are ready for production use can be found in the [releases](https://github.com/axiom-crypto/halo2-lib/releases).

 This repository aims to provide basic primitives for writing zero-knowledge proof circuits using the [Halo 2](https://zcash.github.io/halo2/) proving stack.
 To discuss or collaborate, join our community on [Telegram](https://t.me/halo2lib).

 ## Getting Started